MTDOJRP/docs/.github/ISSUE_TEMPLATE/feature-request.md

 name: Feature request
 about: Suggest an idea for this project
 title: "[FEATURE]"
-labels: Severity - Very Low, Type - Feature/Enhancement
+labels: Status - New Reuqest
-assignees: ''
+assignees: BurnhamR

 ---

-### What would you like us to add?
-Clear description of what you would like for us to implement.

-### Is your feature request related to a problem?
-Please describe.
+# Feature Request

+## Feature Description
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Please provide a clear and concise description of what you want to happen/what you'd like to see added.

+## Problem or Reason
+Describe the problem that this feature would address or the reason why this feature is needed.

 ### References
 If any, provide links or examples of existing resources which implement the feature.

+Please replace the placeholders with the specific details of your feature request.
+Your contributions help us continuously improve and expand the gaming experience in KCDOJRP!